DDCA director Shyam Sharma provides latest update on Rishabh Pant, says he's responding well to treatment

 “Pant is in high spirits and responding well to treatment...
 He underwent plastic surgery on his left eyebrow where he suffered a cut in the accident,” Sharma updated.

-He further said the BCCI officials and Jay Shah himself is in constant touch with the hospital authorities and are monitoring his situation.
-Adding that Pant, who was earlier thought to be shifted to either of Delhi or Mumbai for better treatment will stay in Dehradun for time being.
+He further said the BCCI officials and Jay Shah himself are in constant touch with the hospital authorities and are monitoring his situation.
+Adding that Pant, who was earlier thought to be shifted to either of Delhi or Mumbai for better treatment will stay in Dehradun for the time being.

 ALSO READ: Rishabh Pant may take three to six months to recover; set to miss Australia series, IPL 2023